cobyqa/cobyqa/doc/source/index.rst

 ---------------

 The early development of COBYQA was funded by the `University Grants Committee <https://www.ugc.edu.hk>`_ of Hong Kong, under the `Hong Kong PhD Fellowship Scheme <https://cerg1.ugc.edu.hk/hkpfs/index.html>`_ (ref.
 PF18-24698).
-It is now supported by `The Hong Kong Polytechnic University <https://www.polyu.edu.hk>`_ and the `CAS AMSS-PolyU Joint Laboratory of Applied Mathematics <https://www.polyu.edu.hk/en/ama/research-and-consultancy/cas-amss-polyu-jlab/>`_.
+It is now supported by `The Hong Kong Polytechnic University <https://www.polyu.edu.hk>`_.